How do you slow down when ziplining?

 What happens if I miss the rope too?

-Don’t fear!
-If you don’t make it and can’t grab the rope, you’ll be just fine.
-In fact you are about to witness some of the best views of the tour!
+Missed the rope?
+Don’t worry!
+You’ll roll back to the middle of the line, where you can relax and enjoy breathtaking views.
+Our guides will quickly assist you back to the platform.
 You’re likely to slowly roll back towards the lowest point of the zipline (which is the middle) and come to a stop.
 That’ll be your chance to carefully grab your phone, GoPro or camera and take some photos.
 Throw the hashtag #stuckonazipline onto those social media posts (just keep a tight grip, there’s a slim chance of finding your device in the dense forest below if you drop it).
 If that feels too risky, just relax and enjoy the breathtaking scenery from the middle of the flying fox NZ line!
 Your guide will swiftly be out to rescue you.
 They’ll earn their keep and put in a bit of hardwork to tow you back into the platform.

 Who designed this and how do I know it’s really safe?

-If the hundreds of tours, highly trained guides, tried and tested methods and the mechanical support of our braking systems aren’t quite sealing the deal for you yet.
-Be rest assured that we have had the experts involved in this from the beginning.
+With hundreds of tours, expertly trained guides, and thoroughly tested braking systems, your safety is guaranteed.
+Our structural engineer-designed course passes rigorous audits and regular safety checks, ensuring every zipline is perfectly maintained.
 Our course and system designer is one of the owners of Rotorua Canopy Tours and is a highly experienced structural engineer, especially in zipline design and construction.
 We consistently pass safety audits, perform safety checks on all aspects of the braking systems regularly.
 We ensure everything is replaced well before it is worn so each piece of equipment is always in working order.
 To top it off our number one core value is safety.
 All staff coming into the business live and breathe a safety-first culture.

 Hopefully I’ve answered all your questions about slowing down while you’re ziplining with us!
-We can’t wait to have you on tour.
-Flying throughout our native forest!
+We can’t wait to have you on tour, flying throughout our native forest.
+Discover all our adventures on the Rotorua Canopy Tours Experiences page and book your next ziplining experience today!